Data privacy is something that hardly matters to the company.

 As per the Cisco report in 2019, two-third of experiencing a sales delay due to executives stuck at answering privacy related questions from the customers.

-- Most probably, companies that understand the importance of privacy are often leading in their category of business.
+- Ultimately, companies that understand the importance of privacy are often leading in their category of business.

 Most people lack in providing proper privacy for their customers.
 The problems they face are-